ohjho/starter_guide_face_recog/_text_files/primer.md

 <img src='http://eyalarubas.com/images/face-detection-and-recognition/haar-all.jpg' height = '100'>

-In order for this process be quick, it is designed it in such a way that we first check the coarse features which represent the coarse structure of a face; and only if these features match, we continue to the next iteration and use finer features.
-In each such iteration we can quickly reject areas of the picture which do not match a face, and keep checking those which we are not sure about.
+In order for this process be quick, it is designed in such a way that we first check the coarse features which represent the structure of a face; and only if these features match, we continue to the next iteration and use finer features.
+In each iteration we can quickly reject areas of the picture which do not match a face, and keep checking those which we are not sure about.
 In every iteration we increase the certainty that the checked area is indeed a face, until finally we stop and make our determination.

 <img src='https://www.bogotobogo.com/python/OpenCV_Python/images/FaceDetection/stages.png' height = '300'>